liberland/docs/Terms and Conditions/PPC t&c.md

 2) The Provider negates all representations and warranties, be they express, implied, or statutory, which are not explicitly laid out in these Terms, including but not limited to implied warranties of merchantability, fitness for a specific purpose, and non-infringement.

 ### Article 11: Limitation of Liability

-#### § 1: Absence of Provider Liability for Damages
-1) The Provider shall not be held liable for indirect, incidental, special, exemplary, punitive, or consequential damages, which include but are not limited to lost profits, lost data, personal injury, or property damage associated with, connected to, or otherwise resulting from any use of the Services, even if the Provider has been advised of the potential for such damages.
+The Provider shall not be held liable for indirect, incidental, special, exemplary, punitive, or consequential damages, which include but are not limited to lost profits, lost data, personal injury, or property damage associated with, connected to, or otherwise resulting from any use of the Services, even if the Provider has been advised of the potential for such damages.

 ### Article 12: Indemnity
 You agree to indemnify and hold harmless the Provider, its officers, directors, employees, and agents from any and all claims, demands, losses, liabilities, and expenses (including attorney’s fees), arising out of or in connection with: